avoorhis/vamps-node.js/README.md

 in your browser at:  http://localhost:4568/
 For more information see the help files at https://docs.vagrantup.com/v2/getting-started/index.html and examine the Vagrantboot4568.sh and Vagrantfile in the vamps main directory.

+The server should start automatically and can be stopped,started or the status checked: using "./vamps-launcher.sh stop|start|status"

+The log files are at ./logs/node-server.log and ./logs/node-error.log

 ---------------